-I know what you’re thinking – what the hell is a Xiaomi product doing on a HomeKit website?
+I know what you’re thinking – what the hell is a Xiaomi/Mi product doing on a HomeKit website?
 Well yes, normally this wouldn’t be seen anywhere near a site like this, but as luck would have it, there’s a bit of software called ‘HomeBridge’ which to the uninitiated, allows non-HomeKit smart devices to communicate with HomeKit, and therefore appear in Apple’s Home app.

 I’ve done this myself, running HomeBridge on my iMac, and now I’m able to pretty much control all the main aspects and functions of this Xiaomi Air Purifier – and that is why it’s here!
+Besides these reasons, since the introduction of Siri Shortcuts, and with the Mi Home App integrating Shortcuts, you now have basic control over this device, even without using HomeBridge.

 So, what’s it like?
-First off, most people will be aware of how cheap Xiaomi products are, and this was no exception, coming in at around UK£95.00.
+First off, most people will be aware of how cheap Xiaomi ecosystem products are, and this was no exception, coming in at around UK£95.00.
 That’s damned cheap for any air purifier, so even if it wasn’t going to work with HomeKit, I’d still buy it.
-Where I live, pollution is an ongoing issue, so this is more an essential than anything else.
+Where I live, pollution is an ongoing issue, so this is more essential than anything else.

 So for this price, what do you get?
 I won’t go into the technical nitty-gritty, but it clears the 99.9% of the harmful particulates in the air in your house – so pm10 and pm2.5, it can remove VOCs (Volatile Organic Compounds), pollen and dust amongst other things.